Thursday, May 21, 2026

 While business can play an important role governments are required to provide incentives just as they have done for almost every major new technology and just as they continue to do for fossil fuels.
 Governments need to prioritize cleantech in the same way that they prioritize other sectors of the economy.

 Governments in countries like Spain, Costa Rica, and even the United Arab Emirates are working to end their use of fossil fuels.
 State governments like California and national governments like France and Germany have demonstrated that there are tangible benefits associated with climate action.
 The governments of many European nations along with the governments of Asian countries like China, Japan, and South Korea have all supported cleantech research and development.
+However, for businesses that have to contend with upfront costs and uncertain profit horizons this patchwork of government action is insufficient to keep us within the upper threshold temperature limit.

+Governments also have an essential role to play in enacting regulations, levying taxes, and passing legislation.
+They are the only body that can hold polluters accountable with national strategies like carbon trading schemes.
 Incentives are even more important than disincentives.
 Governments can incentivize the green economy through a policy mix that includes direct investments, tax breaks, and loans in support of renewable energy, energy efficiency, low carbon transport, and green buildings.

+Businesses see the costs that they create yet do not have to bear as an “externality”.
+Carbon pollution that causes climate change is a good example.
+Only governments have the power to make an organization internalize these so-called externalities.
 Governments are instrumental in the widespread commercial development of low carbon technologies.
 The market is doing some of the work on its own, but only government can provide the kind of incentives that are capable of driving the green economy into high gear.

 Related